natestutte/natestutte/README.md

 My name is Nate Stutte with my screenname being Magfmur!

-I'm a Junior Software Developer who is a Sophomore at Drexel University.
+I'm a Software Developer who is a Junior at Drexel University.
 I often am working on my own personal projects, but also working on getting more professional projects started.

 - 🔭 I'm currently working on : Updating my README files
-- 🐍 Often working in Python, Processing, and C/C++
+- 🐍 Often working in Python, Processing, and Javascript
 - ✨ Interested most in Machine Learning and Data Analysis
 - 🌱 Always learning new things about software development
 - 📫 If you have any questions or comments about my repositories or other info, reach me at natestutte@protonmail.com!